terraform-ibm-modules/terraform-ibm-cloudant/README.md

 ## Note

-All optional parameters, by default, will be set to `null` in respective example's variable.tf file.
+All optional parameters, by default, will be set to `null` in respective example's varaible.tf file.
 You can also override these optional parameters.